List common organisms found in local neighbourhoods and describe how we can use our senses to observe these organisms.

-Often the wildlife in cities are not thought of as true wildlife organisms, but a close examination of the space around us shows how even urban areas are filled with signs and lessons from nature.
+Often the wildlife in cities are not thought of as true wild organisms, but a close examination of the space around us shows how even urban areas are filled with signs and lessons from nature.
 If we stop, listen and look, we can see that wildlife is found everywhere.
-Since we play a large role in what our cities look like, it is important for us to understand all the creatures that share this space with us, from plants, to insects!
+Since we play a large role in what our cities look like, it is important for us to understand all the creatures that share this space with us, from plants, to insects, to larger creatures!

 Adapt: When plants and animals change their behaviours to be successful in a new environment.